scds/rdm-best-practices/topics/2-organization-and-documentation.md

 ## Key Points / Summary

-- Good documentation and organization helps research reliability, validity, reproducibility, and integrity.
+- Good documentation and organization supports reliability, validity, reproducibility, and integrity.
 - There are lots of tools that make collaboration, reference management, and notetaking easier.
 - Build a documentation scheme you will actually use and make file organization a habit.
 - README files, data dictionaries, and codebooks help you and others understand your data.